MalcolmTKS/AWS-IAM-Project/DocsAWS/IAM-Writeup.md

 - Use IAM roles to grant AWS cross-account access with external ID
 - Revoke an IAM role
 - Setting permissions boundary
-- Test and Debug IAM policies using the IAM policy simulator
+- Test and debug IAM policies using the IAM policy simulator

 ---

 ## Project Flow

-1. Created an IAM user from console with admin privileges:
+### 1. Created an IAM user from the console with admin privileges:

 ![image.png](image.png)

-1. Assigned admin permissons to the IAM user account:
+### 2. Assigned admin permissions to the IAM user account:

 ![image.png](image%201.png)

-1. Configured the AWS CLI on local host CMD & Created sample users from the CLI:
+### 3. Configured the AWS CLI on local host CMD & Created sample users from the CLI:

 ![image.png](image%202.png)

-1. Created IAM group  and added users :
+### 4. Created IAM group  and added users :

 ![image.png](image%203.png)

-~ Granted read/write access to a S3 bucket:
+~ Granted read/write access to an S3 bucket:

 ![image.png](image%204.png)

-*Note: Users in an IAM group inherits permissons of the group by default.*
+*Note: Users in an IAM group inherit the group's permissions by default.*

-1. Implemented IAM policies(Customer Managed Policy)
+### 5. Implemented IAM policies(Customer Managed Policy)

 ~  **Scope**: All AWS resources x **Actions**: Reader rights for IAM components **Group**: CloudSecurityTeam

 ![image.png](image%205.png)

-1. Created and uploaded to an S3 bucket
+### 6. Created and uploaded to an S3 bucket

 ~ Note: S3 stores data as objects within buckets.
 An *object* is a file and any metadata that describes the file.
 A *bucket* is a container for objects.

 ![image.png](image%206.png)

-1. Created an IAM role for an AWS service [EC2 → S3 ]
+### 7. Created an IAM role for an AWS service [EC2 → S3 ]

 ![image.png](image%207.png)

-1. Used IAM roles to grant AWS cross-account access
+### 8. Used IAM roles to grant AWS cross-account access

-~ Created an IAM role for the Audit team with read only permissons.
-Confirmed read only acces by attempting to upload to the S3 bucket & creating an EC2 instance.
+I created an IAM role for the Audit team with read-only permissions.
+I confirmed read-only access by attempting to upload to the S3 bucket and creating an EC2 instance.

 ![image.png](image%208.png)

 ![image.png](image%209.png)

-1. Used IAM roles to grant AWS cross-acount access with external ID
+### 9. Used IAM roles to grant AWS cross-account access with external ID

-~ **Note:** Use the SET command to set the security credntials(access key, secret key, and session token) for WIN users and EXPORT for Mac users.
+~ **Note:** Use the SET command to set the security credentials (access key, secret key, and session token) for WIN users and EXPORT for Mac users.

 ![image.png](image%2010.png)

-1. Revoked an IAM role
+### 10. Revoked an IAM role

 ~ Enforced revoke action on active sessions.